We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 In Zechariah 12 and 13, God SPIRITUALLY saves them.
 And, there’s no description in chapter 14 of Israel finally returning to God.
 They will have been following Christ, already.
 After all, there’s a reason why the people of Jerusalem are fleeing the Antichrist.

 There are real, tangible differences between Zechariah 14 and the two chapters that come just before it.
+The wording alone – of chapter 14 – indicates that it is a separate prophecy that is not connected to the previous two chapters.
 Furthermore, it should be completely clear that…

 …Ezekiel 12 and 13 cannot be about the army of the Antichrist that captures Jerusalem.